 FLSA FAQs

 On April 23, 2024, the US Department of Labor issued the final rule revising pay regulations under the Fair Labor Standards Act.
 These revisions are currently scheduled to become effective in two stages, July 1, 2024, and January 1, 2025.
-UA’s Department of Human Resources is evaluating our policies and procedures to reflect the updated regulations.
+UA’s Department of Human Resources is evaluating our policies and procedures to reflect the updated regulations, pending any court injunctions.

 A list of federal FAQs regarding the rule can also be found on the DOL website.